telerik/ajax-docs/controls/grid/data-binding/understanding-data-binding/server-side-binding/programmatic-databinding-using-needdatasource-event.md

 * Custom cases, for example when using the **RebindReason** property as noted above.

+In some scenarios it may be necessary to refresh the grid explicitly upon some external action.
+In such cases use just the **Rebind** () method, which will refresh the grid content.

 >caution  **Important:** You should never call the **Rebind** () method in a **NeedDataSource** event handler.You should never call **DataBind** () as well when using programmatic data binding through **NeedDataSource**.
 >